France-ioi/algorea-devdoc/task_platforms/task_platforms.md

 ---
 layout: page
-title: Interactions with Task Platforms
+title: Interactions with Other Platforms
 nav_order: 40
 has_children: true
 ---